MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 # Grant or revoke API permissions programmatically

 When you grant API permissions to a client app in Microsoft Entra ID, the permission grants are recorded as objects that can be accessed, updated, or deleted like other objects.
-Using Microsoft Entra PowerShell cmdlets to directly create permission grants is a programmatic alternative to [interactive consent][interactive-consent].
-This can be useful for automation scenarios, bulk management, or other custom operations in your organization.
+Using Microsoft Entra PowerShell cmdlets to directly create permission grants is a programmatic alternative to [interactive consent][interactive-consent] and can be useful for automation scenarios, bulk management, or other custom operations in your organization.

 <!-- start the grant-application-permissions zone -->
 ::: zone pivot="grant-application-permissions"